GetMoon2EZ/FiestaOnlinePacketDecoder/README.md

 ## Work In Progress

-- [x] Gather and print damage values
+- [x] Display an accurage DPS of the player